 In some situations a department may need recruitment assistance from the Employment Office to fill a Temporary position.

-Temporary positions are not established positions, provide no benefits, and are paid from OPS funds.
-The length of each position depends on available funding.
-They provide part-time or full-time employment.
-Temporary positions may be exempt or non-exempt based on job duties and salary in accordance with the Fair Labor Standards Act (FLSA).
+Temporary positions are not established positions and are paid from OPS funds.
+Temporary positions are usually not eligible for benefits and retirement; however they may be eligible for health insurance coverage depending on the average hours worked per week.
+They provide full-time or part-time employment in an exempt or non-exempt employment situation based on job duties and salary in accordance with the Fair Labor Standards Act (FLSA).
 Temporary positions do not have layoff rights and may be terminated without prior notice.
-Applicants hired into Temporary positions may apply for a regular appointment should a vacancy become available.
+Applicants hired into Temporary positions may apply for a regular appointment should a vacancy become available..

 For Class Titles, Class Codes and minimum salary requirements refer to the Temporary Employment Procedures & Salary Guidelines before beginning the hiring/recruitment process.